 Last year was an unexpected, chaotic whirlwind that brought many changes and demanded adjustment from all of us.
-Business leaders are eager for a brighter year for 2021.
+Business leaders are eager for a brighter year.
 But because we are still emerging from last year’s shadow, the changes from last year are informing our current business trends.
 Let’s discuss a few of them.

 Remote Work Trends

-Out of necessity for employees’ health, thousands of businesses were forced to convert to remote work in 2020.
+Out of necessity for employees’ health, thousands of businesses were forced to convert to remote work.
 While this was a challenging transition, in the beginning, employees have stepped up and proven they can be equally or more efficient working from home.
-Many companies have realized brick-and-mortar buildings are not necessary, so remote work will continue in 2021 and beyond.
+Many companies have realized brick-and-mortar buildings are not necessary, so remote work will continue.

 Employees are not expected to supply their own furniture at the office, but over the past year, professionals without home offices have had to make-do with dining room tables and couches.
 A perk that may begin to gain traction is a budget for at-home offices and internet connection.
 Leadership wants to make sure their employees’ voices are heard, so surveys and virtual roundtable discussions may be used to assess employees’ remote needs.